mkareW/surface-turbulence/README.md

 mobulk2: older version

-mobulk3: R function to calculate surface turbulent fluxes (latent and sensible heat fluxes), with the "bulk aerodynamic" methid.
+mobulk3: R function to calculate surface turbulent fluxes (latent and sensible heat fluxes), with the "bulk aerodynamic" method.
+You can use either Brutsaert or Monin-obukhov stability functions.
 Input data from a meteorological station located above the ice.

+Calculates the error on the fluxes due to uncertainties on the measurements.

 The function takes as entry:

 #V windspeed in ms-1